 What cremations have stood out to you?

 I had several over 400lbs, children, homicide victims, and decomposed bodies that had been found.
 I remember a lot of those.
 The overweight cases are always tricky as you have to take extra precautions.
-Average size cases go in feet first.
-However, oversized go in headfirst to help control the burn to prevent the flame from getting too high.
+Average-size cases go in feet first.
+However, oversized go-in headfirst helps control the burn to prevent the flame from getting too high.
 They MUST also be the first cremation of the day to prevent the chambers from overheating.
-I had one case that weighed near 300lbs.
-I was trying to get a lot done that day so I had him in 2nd.
+I had one case that weighed nearly 300 lbs.
+I was trying to get a lot done that day, so I had him in 2nd.
 That was a mistake.
 Throughout the cremation process, it’s necessary to open the chamber door so the body can be re-positioned in order to fully cremate.
 When I opened the chamber door for him, the flame was almost out of hand, and it caused a mirage effect.
 As I’m looking into what can only be described as the unmanageable flames of hell, I see what appears to be a 2ft gaping hole in the side of the chamber.
 I freaked out and thought it would cause a fire.
-But as the cremation proceeded, it turns out there was no hole, it was just my seared imagination.
+But as the cremation proceeded, it turned out there was no hole; it was just my seared imagination.

 What is a typical day/night like for a Crematory Operator?

-A typical day includes routine.
-You’d come in, review paperwork.
+A typical day includes a routine.
+You’d come in and review paperwork.
 Then you’d check the cases for weight to determine who’s first, and the process begins.
-You’d review the case and go over the physical description obtained during funeral arrangements.
-One of the requirements was assigning a metal disk with its individual cremation number.
-That metal disk followed the body the rest of the way to be able to track the soon-to-be cremated remains back to the crematory.
+You’d review the case and the physical description obtained during funeral arrangements.
+One of the requirements was assigning a metal disk with its cremation number.
+That metal disk followed the body the rest of the way to track the soon-to-be cremated remains back to the crematory.

 How many cremations do you perform on your average day?

-A good day of cremations we’d get between 5 – 6 cremations with 2 retorts.
+For a good day of cremations, we’d get between 5 – 6 cremations with two retorts.
 So about 3 per chamber in an 8-hour shift.
-We didn’t want to push more than that or the machine and the brick would wear too quickly.
+We didn’t want to push more than that, or the machine and the brick would wear too quickly.

 What happens to breast implants and metal fixtures?

-What do you do with the parts of remains that don’t make it in the urn?
+What do you do with the parts of remains that don’t make it into the urn?

-Smaller things like screws or metal skull plates would have to be found by hand during the processing of the cremated remains.
-Mechanical devices such as pacemakers would have to be removed prior to cremation, as they create an explosion hazard.
-In case one was possibly missed, you’d make sure to not open the chamber door for at least 45 minutes to make sure if one present, it would give it time to explode.
+Smaller things like screws or metal skull plates would have to be found by hand while processing the cremated remains.
+Mechanical devices such as pacemakers would have to be removed before cremation, as they create an explosion hazard.
+In case one was missed, you’d make sure not to open the chamber door for at least 45 minutes to make sure if one were present, it would give it time to explode.
 I once missed one and heard a loud BOOOM during the cremation.
 I thought a chunk of the chamber ceiling had collapsed.
 But I found remnants of a pacemaker afterward.
 Any non-combustible pieces that weren’t returned with cremated remains were disposed of in a biohazard bin.
-Some crematories recycled the items and donate the proceeds to charities, or so they claim.
+Some crematories recycle the items and donate the proceeds to charities, or so they claim.

 What can you tell us about the witness cremation?

 Witness cremation was always a special occasion.
 They were always to be performed first thing in the morning.
-We’d make sure to detail clean, and always show up in full suit.
+We’d make sure to detail clean and always show up in a full suit.
 We’d always make sure the decedent looked viewable.
 The witnesses are allowed time to view/pay their respects or perform any prayers or religious rituals.
-During the process, there was usually a moment where the emotions were high and you can’t help but be caught up in the moment.
-There was one occasion, a 6-year-old child who died unexpectedly.
+During the process, there is usually a moment when the emotions are high, and you can’t help but be caught up in the moment.
+There was one occasion a 6-year-old child died unexpectedly.
 The father and grandfather were there to witness.
 It was a very somber moment, getting the child ready into the cardboard box we used.
-The father looked at his son in the box, very stern and stoic, displaying very little emotion.
+The father looked at his son in the box, stern and stoic, displaying very little emotion.
 He bottled it up into the deepest recesses of his subconscious.
 We always offered the family the honor of pushing the button to begin the cremation.
 He took us up on the offer.
 He pushed the button and stood there staring at the chamber.
-He didn’t move, and we followed his lead, for over 5 minutes.
+He didn’t move, and we followed his lead for over 5 minutes.
 He sat there and stared at the retort as the process of incinerating his child proceeded.
-The quietness in the room really accentuated the subtle rattles of the chamber door that aren’t really noticed during normal operating procedures.
+The quietness in the room really accentuated the subtle rattles of the chamber door that aren’t noticed during normal operating procedures.

 What are your experiences with cremations and various religions?

 When it comes to religious cremations, it would be predominately Buddhist as it was a part of their custom.
-They would have a group of monks come out and perform prayers over the body alongside the family.
+They would have a group of monks perform prayers over the body alongside the family.
 The prayers included a series of chants that were very hypnotic in a way.
-I would close my eyes and just take in the moment alongside them.
-Once they finished the prayer’s we would proceed with cremation and the family would press the button.
+I would close my eyes and take in the moment alongside them.
+Once they finished the prayer, we would proceed with cremation, and the family would press the button.
 It was always a very respectful and beautiful ceremony.